eProsima/Integration-Service-docs/docs/wan.rst

 To prepare the deployment and setup the environment, you need to have *Integration Service* correctly installed in your system.
-To do so, please follow the steps delineated in the :ref:`core_installation` section.
+To do so, please follow the steps delineated in the :ref:`installation` section.

 Also, to test this example properly, you need two separate subnets that are not connected but both with internet access, or a testing environment simulating this scenario (for example, two routers, with one of them acting as